Kin-Zhang/DeltaFlow/README.md

 ## 2. Quick Start

+Some tips before running the code:
-Don't forget to active Python environment before running the code.
+* Don't forget to active Python environment before running the code.
-If you want to use [wandb](wandb.ai), replace all `entity="kth-rpl",` to your own entity otherwise tensorboard will be used locally.
+* If you want to use [wandb](wandb.ai), replace all `entity="kth-rpl",` to your own entity otherwise tensorboard will be used locally.
+* Set correct data path by passing the config, e.g. `train_data=/home/kin/data/av2/h5py/demo/train val_data=/home/kin/data/av2/h5py/demo/val`.

 And free yourself from trainning, you can download the pretrained weight from [HuggingFace](https://huggingface.co/kin-zhang/OpenSceneFlow) and we provided the detail `wget` command in each model section.

 ```bash